Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Introduction

 The advantages of the Nambu-covariant reformulation, compared to more standard approaches, are threefold.
-First, we win clarity on formal aspects.
+First, we gain clarity on formal aspects.
 The exact properties of many-body Green's functions and other amplitudes associated to un-oriented Feynman diagrams can be expressed in a more compact, less cumbersome manner.
 At a given order of perturbation theory, the number of un-oriented Feynman diagrams is also substantially reduced compared to other approaches, thus mitigating as much as possible the factorial growth in diagram number.
 In turn, the resulting formalism is less error-prone.
-Moreover, any many-body approximation obtained as a truncation on the set of un-oriented Feynman diagrams is guaranteed to be independent from the extended basis that is necessary for practical implementations.
-In other words, there is no need for a re-derivation of many-body equations when working with two different extended bases related by a Bogoliubov transformation.
+Moreover, any many-body approximation obtained as a truncation on the set of un-oriented Feynman diagrams is guaranteed to be independent from the field basis used in practical implementations.
+In other words, there is no need for a re-derivation of many-body equations when working with two different field bases related by a Bogoliubov transformation.
 We expect that these formal results should be useful in numerical implementations and associated benchmarking tests.

-Second, on numerical aspects, we expect the numerical code resulting from a direct implementation of formulae expressed in the Nambu-covariant formalism to be more computationally efficient than previous attempts.
+Second, on numerical aspects, we expect the numerical code resulting from a direct implementation of formulae expressed in the Nambu-covariant formalism to be more efficient computationally.
 The formalism provides compact and factorised expressions, thus facilitating the implementation and the maintenance of source codes.
 As we discuss later, from a computational efficiency perspective, the equations derived in this formalism expose more clearly a source of parallelisation.
 The formalism reduces the number of Feynman diagrams whose evaluation transparently translates into a Nambu tensor network.
 Compared to the evaluation of a multitude of single-particle tensor networks, we expect a greater gain when using massively parallel hardware with algorithms specifically designed for this kind of architecture~\cite{Dongarra2014,Gates2019}.

 Last, we stress that the Nambu-covariant formalism may also be useful in the development of automated pipelines.
 The formalism does not only reduce the number of diagrams, which would no doubt speed up automated diagrammatic generation tools, but also removes any consideration in terms of orientations.
 We expect this to bring a substantial advantage in terms of memory processing and practical implementation.